alex-dukhno/alex-dukhno.github.io/_posts/2018-10-28-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 ---

 [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine) (JVM) is an abstract virtual machine that executes [Java bytecode](https://en.wikipedia.org/wiki/Java_bytecode).
 JVM has lots of [implementations](https://en.wikipedia.org/wiki/List_of_Java_virtual_machines).
 [HostSpot JVM](https://en.wikipedia.org/wiki/HotSpot), as the most popular JVM, will be taken as an example of the implementation throughout the article.
 Initially, JVM was designed at [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) to execute [Java](https://en.wikipedia.org/wiki/Java_(software_platform)) programs.
 Despite the fact that Java and JVMs are influencing each other designs; engineers that work on JVMs are trying to make them as general as possible.
-That is why JVM is a great execution engine for other languages than Java; such as [Scala](https://www.scala-lang.org/) or [Kotlin](https://kotlinlang.org/) which are statically typed and [Groovy](http://groovy-lang.org/) or [Ruby](http://ruby-lang.org/) which are dynamically typed languages.
+That is why JVM is a great execution engine for other languages than Java; such as [Scala](https://www.scala-lang.org/) and [Kotlin](https://kotlinlang.org/) which are statically typed and [Groovy](http://groovy-lang.org/) and [Ruby](http://ruby-lang.org/) which are dynamically typed languages.
 In this article, I will take a look at how JVM handles method invocation and its support for static and dynamic programming languages.

 ## JVM Method Frame

 Let's get started with methods structure at runtime.
-Every time when JVM invokes any method it creates a frame for the method on current thread stack.
+Every time when JVM invokes any method it creates a frame for the method on a current thread stack.
 JVM method frame contains local variables array, operand stack and reference to a current class constant pool.
+A local variables array is used to store method's local values and method's argument values.
 JVM allocates memory for local variables array and puts all method arguments at the beginning of the array.
 The size of the array is known during execution time and is precomputed before the runtime phase.
 The local variable array contains values of local variables for primitives and references to objects on the heap.
 JVM uses the operand stack to execute bytecode instruction.
+JVM either executes bytecode instruction that pushes an operand on the stack or pops needed operands number for an instruction and executes the instruction.
 The size of the operand stack is also precomputed.
 Thus JVM knows exactly how much memory it should allocate on a thread stack for a particular method.
 A class constant pool is kind of storage of different data, such as names of other classes and methods, variable types and so on.
 It serves for linking other parts of the runtime image with a current method.
 Let's have a look how JVM executes bytecodes operations with a simple example of two numbers addition.
 Here is the Java code:

 ```java